 Pebble Time is an example of a company successfully using crowdfunding as a way to raise capital for their business.
 Pebble Time is developing a smartwatch that features, among other things, a seven-day battery life.
 While they had a modest goal of $500,000, the Kickstarter campaign didn’t stop there.
 With over two weeks to go, as of this writing, Pebble Time has raised $17,797,511 from over 69,000 people.
 Most of the pledges are in the $159 to $250 range, with each pledge receiving a Pebble Time Smart Watch as a “gift” for pledging at those totals.
 Higher pledge totals are also available, with the amount of “rewards” going up as the pledge goes up.
 The retail price of the Smart Watch will be from $199 to $299, so people are, in a sense, receiving a discount on the price of the watch while at the same time providing capital to Pebble Time to produce and ship their products.

-Typically, to raise capital you have to convince either a bank officer to give you a loan or convince investors of the benefits of your company’s vision by issuing stock or bonds.
+Typically, to raise capital you have to convince either a bank officer to give you a loan or merchant loans advance or convince investors of the benefits of your company’s vision by issuing stock or bonds.
 Crowdfunding allows the average developer to share his or her vision with the outside world, and get people to “invest” in their company without the commitment of a stock or bond purchase.
 Simply, crowdfunding can be seen as the ultimate way of validating a new business idea.
 If your campaign becomes all the rage, and is massively popular, it will become easier for your company to raise capital in the more traditional ways.
 After all, these backers of the crowdfunding campaign can be seen as “customers”, and the customer is always right.

 Risks of crowdfunding